 ShoppingThe Howard/Mandville Gallery, 120 Park Ln., is one of the largest of several downtown art galleries, with paintings, sculpture and prints by regional and nationally known artists.
 Emerging as well as established contemporary Northwest artists exhibit at the Parklane Gallery, 130 Park Ln.

 Interspersed among the galleries are a slew of specialty shops and boutiques.
-Fashionistas will approve of Hepburn Boutique, 140 Park Ln., and Zarza Style Boutique, 732 Market St. Kirkland Urban, just off Central Way about half a mile west of I-405 exit 18, is a mixed-use development currently under construction with a scheduled opening in 2018.
-A multi-screen theater and restaurants will share space with specialty shops at this complex.
+Fashionistas will approve of Hepburn Boutique, 140 Park Ln., and Zarza Style Boutique, 732 Market St. Kirkland Urban, just off Central Way about half a mile west of I-405 exit 18, is a mixed-use development currently under construction with a scheduled opening in early 2019.
+A multi-screen theater and restaurants will share space with specialty shops.

 Things to SeeArgosy Cruises